16 October 2018

 11 July 2018

-Media Releases Research Using Synchrotron Light Large Research Facilities Materials Research
+Media Releases Research Using Synchrotron Light Large Research Facilities Materials Research Matter and Material

 The electronics industry expects a novel high-performance transistor made of gallium nitride to offer considerable advantages over present-day high-frequency transistors.
 Yet many fundamental properties of the material remain unknown.
 Now, for the first time, researchers at the Paul Scherrer Institute PSI have observed electrons while they were flowing in this promising transistor.
 For that they used one of the world's best sources of soft X-rays at PSI's Swiss Light Source SLS.